woowu/changes-since-picasso-4-upgrading/README.md

 ### Change details regarding to changed files

-The report <a href="changes-detail.txt">changes-detail.txt</a> listed changed files in a way described below:
+The report <a href="changes-detail.txt">changes-detail.txt</a> listed changed files in the way described below:

 - The changed files are grouped into functional categories.
 - For each changed file, the following information are listed: